 Even as fans eagerly await the arrival of The Crown season 5 on Netflix in November 2022, anticipation is already building around The Crown season 6, which is confirmed to be the final season of the royal drama.

-The sixth and final chapter of The Crown will continue to focus on Queen Elizabeth II - and it will feature the same main cast as in season 5 - but there are thought to be a few new additions including Kate Middleton, who will appear during her early romance with Prince William.
+The sixth and final chapter of The Crown will continue to focus on Queen Elizabeth II - and it will feature the same main cast as in season 5 - along with a few new additions including Kate Middleton, who will appear during her early romance with Prince William.
 The prince himself will appear at the end of season 5, but two actors have been cast to play him in his mid-teens and early twenties.